NargizkaK/NargizkaK/README.md

 **About Me** 🎓

 I hold a degree in Business Studies and .
-📊 Proficient in Python, SQL programming languages (Matplotlib, Seaborn).
+📊 Proficient in HTML, CSS, Javascript, Python, SQL programming languages.
 🧩 Skilled in creating, testing, troubleshooting websites.
 🌐 Curious about Data Analysis and Visualisation.